pelletier/django_lightsearch/doc/searches.rst

    {% load lightsearch_forms %}
    {% lightsearch_searchform %}

-The default template used to render the form is really dry and so ugly, but of course, you can override it.
+The default template used to render the form is really dry and ugly, but of course, you can override it.

 Override the results page